genuary-art/site/plotter-ready.md

 And then because I decided to get fancy and/or distracted, I made these templates for you to enjoy:

 * [template B](genuary-22-svg-template-b) ([src](https://github.com/genuary-art/site/blob/main/genuary-22-svg-template-b.html)).
 This one also draws a spiral, but it distorts it using some wobbly noise.
 Then it draws the same spiral again but backwards, and distorting in the opposite direction.
 This creates a cool moiré pattern.
 * [template C](genuary-22-svg-template-c) ([src](https://github.com/genuary-art/site/blob/main/genuary-22-svg-template-c.html)) might take a while to render.
-It kinda does the same as the previous one, except the distortion is based on the lighting of a 3D raymarched scene instead of a noise function.
+It kinda does the same as the previous one, except the distortion is based on the lighting of a 3D raymarched scene instead of a noise function, showing the GENUARY logo.
+It also contains a nice "clip" function, allowing you to clip a bunch of lines against a 2D SDF.
 * [template D2](genuary-22-svg-template-d2) ([src](https://github.com/genuary-art/site/blob/main/genuary-22-svg-template-d2.html)) is iterating on Georg Nees's *Schotter*, a variation.